isdaniel/pgdatatypes_plus/README.md

 # pgdatatypes_plus

-A PostgreSQL extension that provides additional data types, starting with the `emailaddr` type for storing and validating email addresses efficiently.
+A PostgreSQL extension that provides additional data types for storing and validating specialized data efficiently.
+Currently includes `emailaddr` for email addresses and `twid` for Taiwan National IDs.

 ## Overview

+This extension provides two specialized PostgreSQL data types:

+### EmailAddr Type
 The `emailaddr` type is a PostgreSQL custom data type that:
 - Validates email addresses on input using RFC-compliant validation
 - Stores email addresses efficiently